-American Express’s long list of travel partners is the secret sauce that puts extra oomph into Membership Rewards points – you can transfer your points to most travel partners at 1:1 rate for a good value (though – beware – a few transfer partners have terrible transfer ratios).
+American Express’s long list of travel partners is the secret sauce that puts extra oomph into Membership Rewards points – you can transfer your points to most travel partners at a 1:1 rate for a good value.
+Just beware of a few transfer partners with terrible transfer ratios.

 Your points pool into a common account

 Unlike some competitors (e.g., Chase Ultimate Rewards), Membership Rewards points aren’t connected to a specific credit card account.
 All your points pool into a single Membership Rewards account, which makes life a little easier.
 You don’t have to transfer points from one card to another, nor do you have to worry about shuffling around points if you cancel a card.